cs-fullstack-2020-spring/reflection-journal-project-phase-1-TakeallahRivera/README.md

 # Reflections Journal Project - Phase 1 (HTML/CSS/JavaScript)
+#### You are missing all JS requirements.
+Check out the solution in the gist I sent in the slack
 > Please jump to the bottom of this README file for general information and project guidelines

 ## Phase 1: Design and Layout, JavaScript Reflection Objects